-Laptop Ban on Flights to US 'likely' to expand: Official
+Laptop Ban on Flights to US 'Likely' to Expand: Official

 SHARE NEWS.

+In March, US authorities banned passengers on direct flights to the United States from 10 airports in eight countries from bringing laptops, tablets and other electronic devices larger than cellphones into the cabin.
+(Photo courtesy: AFP Relaxnews/ Pietro_Ballardini /IStock.com)

-Washington: A ban on laptops and other electronics in the cabin of flights from Europe to America will likely be further expanded to include additional countries, a US official has said.
+A ban on laptops and other electronics in the cabin of flights from Europe to America will likely be further expanded to include additional countries, a US official said on Tuesday.

 In March, US authorities banned passengers on direct flights to the United States from 10 airports in eight countries from bringing laptops, tablets and other electronic devices larger than cellphones into the cabin.